 Our teachers are the base of the Angkor Kids Center.
-We employ two permanent teachers and eight volunteer native teachers who give lessons to eight different grades in a lively and playful way.
+We employ two full time staff members and seven volunteer native teachers who give lessons to seven English classes and four Computer classes in a lively and playful way.
 And there are also volunteers from all over the world who give workshops on different topics.

 This is the core team of the Angkor Kids Center:

 Samnang was born in Somrong, the village where the Angkor Kids Center is located, next to the famous Angkor archaeological site.
 Charity and travel changed his life, starting back in 2004 when Samnang met a German tourist couple who paid for his English lessons and studies in tourism.
 In the following years his career in tourism developed from a simple staff to a tour company owner.
 To share his own positive experience with the community he was raised in, Samnang founded the Angkor Kids Center in 2009, with the support of friends from all over the world.

 “My goal is, that the AKC will be sustainable in terms of finance and management one day.”

 – Samnang Chhon –

 Hak was one of the first graduates of Angkor Kids Center, starting a successful career in tourism.
 He was working in a 5 star hotel in Siem Reap for three years.
 Now Hak decided to come back to Angkor Kids Center and to join our team again!
 As an Executive Director, Hak takes over responsibility for the school and project management, accounting and collaboration with local authorities and NGOs.

 Chhay, also a former graduate of Angkor Kids Center, is the first full time member of our school.
 As the School Coordinator, Chhay takes care of the school and property management and maintenance.
 As an advanced teacher, he gives two English classes and four Computer classes.